1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/emqx.md

 In previous versions, EMQX utilizes Erlang/OTP's built-in database, _Mnesia_, to store MQTT session states.
 The database replication channel is powered by the **Erlang distribution** protocol, enabling each node to function as both a client and server.
 The default listening port number for this protocol is _4370_.

+However, the full mesh topology imposes a practical limit on the cluster size.
+For EMQX versions prior to 5, it is recommended to keep the cluster size under 5 nodes.
+Beyond this, vertical scaling, which involves using more powerful machines, is a preferable option to maintain the cluster's performance and stability.